This story was originally published in January 2019.

 Regardless of design or structure, once that snow load is exceeded, the building is in danger of collapse, Nagy said.

 How do you calculate snow load?

 To calculate the snow load on a roof, you need to first determine how much the snow weighs, and that can be tricky because weight will vary depending on if the snow is dry and fluffy or wet and solid, Nagy said.

 There are a few ways to calculate that weight.
-You can shovel out a cubic foot of snow from the roof, place it in a container and quickly weight it on a scale.
+You can shovel out a cubic foot of snow from the roof, place it in a container and quickly weigh it on a scale.
 Then measure the depth of snow on the roof and multiply it by the weight of a cubic foot of that snow.
-Thus, snow weighing 10 pounds per cubic foot and at a depth of 18-inches on a roof is exerting 15-pounds of pressure per square foot.
+Thus, snow weighing 10 pounds per cubic foot and at a depth of 18 inches on a roof is exerting 15 pounds of pressure per square foot.

 “That weight on a roof can add up quickly,” Nagy said.
 “I was looking at calculations on what snow covering a moderate size driveway would be and my back started hurting just thinking about shoveling it.”

 Modern building codes, Nagy said, allow for extreme, 50-year snow events when engineering for snow loads.